The rise of data-driven weather forecasting: Introduction

 One approach to data-driven weather prediction would consist of running ML-trained models starting from optimized initial conditions in an operational context.
 In such a weather prediction system, the forecast inference relies on an ML model rather than the physical model (included for example in the IFS).
 This approach is highly attractive because a forecast can be generated at a speed several orders of magnitude faster than that from conventional methods.
 At a fundamental level, an ML-based prediction is the result of an inductive rather than a deductive inference.
 This paradigm shift in terms of logic has implications for the way a weather forecast is interpreted: a forecast becomes a plausible outcome given what has been learned from previous data.
 However, the mode of inference followed by ML methods can raise concerns, in particular regarding the ability of such models to predict extreme events unseen in the training dataset.
 Moreover, the interpretability of ML models is also often questioned when they are perceived as black boxes where the link between the training dataset and the current forecast is difficult to grasp \citep{mcgovern2019}.
 The huge potential benefits and drawbacks of data-driven systems trigger the question of whether ML models can become a component of operational NWP systems.

 In this study, we evaluate the performance of data-driven forecasts in an operational-like context.
 More precisely, the PanguWeather ML model in \cite{bi2022pangu} (referred to hereafter as PGW), which is open-source for non-commercial use, has been set up to run on the ECMWF computers.
 For the first time, a forecast generated with an ML model is compared with an operational NWP forecast using the same framework and starting from the same initial conditions.
 In \cite{bi2022pangu}, like in previous studies, the ML-based forecasts were initialized from ERA5.
 We leverage standard verification techniques routinely applied for weather forecast evaluation at ECMWF.
 Using this methodology, we can assess which aspects of the data-driven forecasts can match the quality of forecasts performed with one of the leading operational NWP systems.
 This study focuses predominantly on the statistical analysis of forecast performance, but we acknowledge that case studies play a key role in understanding the capability and limitations of ML models in weather forecasting and refer the reader to \cite{magnussonNL2023}.
+Also, the practical value of these forecasts would need to be carefully assessed in partnership with experienced forecasters, as discussed in \cite{Uphoff2023}.